zkVerify/zkverify-docs/docs/overview/09-tutorials/02-nextjs-noir.md

 All the codebase used in the tutorial can be explored [here](https://github.com/zkVerify/tutorials/tree/main/nextjs-noir)
 :::

-This guide will walk you through the process of developing a NextJS application with client side proving supported by Circom and verifying the proofs with [relayer service](../02-getting-started/05-relayer.md).
-We will start from scratch by developing a simple ``Noir`` circuit and then using ``bbjs`` to generate proofs on the client side.
+This guide will walk you through the process of developing a NextJS application with client side proving supported by Circom and verifying the proofs with [Kurier](../02-getting-started/05-kurier.md).
+We will start from scratch by developing a simple `Noir` circuit and then using `bbjs` to generate proofs on the client side.

 To start this tutorial, we will create our NextJS application using the following command:
-``bash
+`bash
 npx create-next-app@latest
-``
+`

 While creating a new NextJS application you will get the following options:

 ```bash
 What is your project named? my-app
 Would you like to use TypeScript?
 No / Yes # Select yes